 This type of behavior is called heteroscedasticity, which means the undesirable alterations on the part of residuals.
 What can be done about that?
 There are plenty of models, but for our case, we are going to pin down the weighted linear regression model.

 Statistics as a science can be instrumental in a myriad of ways.
-For instance, it can assist in search of proper weights applicable to raw data points for making the regression model more accurate.
+For instance, it can assist in the search for proper weights applicable to raw data points for making the linear regression model in R more accurate.